 Cam files describing the layout of the PCB should have the following naming convention.
 Gerbers must be RS274-x format.

-Note: the file naming is suggested, but not required.
+– The above file naming format is suggested, but not required.
 You will be prompted to verify the layer for each file you upload, and if the system cannot automatically identify it, you will be able to specify it manually.

 The Bill of Material and XYRS data file is used to place parts on the PCB.
 The file describes which parts are placed and where their locations are.
 The file should have the extension “.XYRS”.
 The file is tab delimited and should contain the following fields.
 All dimensions shall be in mils for X-Y locations and degrees for rotation.

 |Designator||Part Name||U1, R10, C8|

 |X-Loc||X-Location of Part (mils, oriented from bottom-left)||1200.00|

 |Rotation||Rotation of Part (degrees)||270|

 |Side||Layer the Part is On||1/T/top for Top, 2/B/bot/bottom for Bottom|

 |Type||Surface or Through Hole||1/SMT/SMD for SMD, 2 for PTH|

 |X-Size||X Dimension of the Part (mils)||Size of the Package, Measured By the Pad Footprint|

 |Y-Size||Y Dimension of the Part (mils)||Size of the Package, Measured By the Pad Footprint|